Maitland, New South Wales: Jewish community

 The Maitland Jewish Cemetery in Louth Park, one of only two provincial Jewish cemeteries in New South Wales, is testament to the Jewish community that was active in Maitland up until the 1930s.
 Between about 1846 and 1934, 53 Jewish people were buried in the low-lying cemetery.
-Burials ceased after this time due to dissipation of the community and the cemetery reaching capacity.
+Burials ceased after this time due to dispersion of the community and the cemetery reaching capacity.
 One exception was Lea Abadee in 2010.
 The former Maitland Synagogue, located on Church Street, was the place of worship for about 70 families between 1879 and 1898.

 Hospital

 The Immigrants Home was founded by Caroline Chisholm in East Maitland and was the first public building that was used to treat the sick.
 The site eventually became known as Maitland Benevolent Asylum.
 In 1835, when the population hit 1900, residents started to petition for a new hospital.
 In 1843 a meeting was called to discuss applying to Benevolent Asylum in Sydney.
 A committee was formed and succeeded in obtaining a grant of £1000 for a new hospital on 5 December 1844.
 In April 1845 Sir George Gipps approved a grant of a site at Campbell's Hill, West Maitland opposite Boyne's Inn.
 The foundation stone was laid by Edward Denny Day on 26 January 1846.
 In April 1846 the foundation stone was removed and was never recovered.
 In September 1847 the Building Committee announced that plans for the building of the new hospital would be accepted.
 The cost of the building was not to exceed £2000 and fifteen guineas would be awarded to the party furnishing the approved plan.
 By May 1848 the Maitland Mercury was reporting that the walls of the new hospital were visible from the town.
 Opened in 1850 its first years saw 231 patients and 26 deaths.
-Between 1903 and 1905 saw the competition of the Ward Block 1 at the southern end of the hospital.
+Between 1903 and 1905 saw the completion of the Ward Block 1 at the southern end of the hospital.
 With the growth of population in the district, it was found that the accommodation was inadequate and a new building was erected and opened in 1905.
 In 1916 a blood bank and isolation cottage were completed.
 In 1926 the hospital became a training school for nurses.
 New nurses' quarters which occupied the site of the old Royal Oak Hotel was built during the twelve months from October 1927 to October 1928.
 In the 1930s Ward Block 3 was built and extensions were completed to the nurses home in 1932 and 1937.